harmitgoswami/harmitgoswami.github.io/README.md

 Website for personal and professional use

-TODO: Resize windows and fix close button for mobile view
+TODO: Improve close button for mobile view, add browser -> blog window

-Inspired by Windows Vista
+Inspired by Windows Vista & the Frutiger Aero design

 Created with `create-react-app`